 |Bringing five to ten people together at once to conduct user research.||

 |Disruptive||Speaking to people straight after they have encountered a service.
 This is a great opportunity to ask them about their motivation for making contact with the service and the experience that they had with it.||

 |Phone interviews||Phone interviews are another way to reach a broad audience.
 Interviewing customers that have called your service, or using your customer database (with ethics/consent) to conduct user research, is another way to gather information about the people who use your service.||

 |How your business works||

-Doing research with internal users in the organisation will help discover some of the internal pain points with current processes and give insight into the viability of potential options for Alpha.
+Doing research with internal users in the organisation will help discover some of the internal pain points with current processes and give insight into the viability of potential options for the Alpha phase of UCD.